 DCC-EX Simple Throttle

-To accompany my mimic panel’s serial throttle (see Mimic panel serial throttle), I decided a very simple WiFi enabled, palm-sized throttle I could walk around the layout with would be a very handy addition.
+To accompany my mimic panel’s serial throttle (see /serial-throttle/index), I decided a very simple WiFi enabled, palm-sized throttle I could walk around the layout with would be a very handy addition.

 Hence the creation of this DCC-EX Simple Throttle.